NyanSwanAung/The-Food-Delivery/README.md

 ## Description

-  A food delivery serice that searches the best restarurants for you, based on your location and you can only order the food items from your nearby restaurants.
+  A food delivery service that searches the best restarurants for you, based on your location and you can only order the food items from your nearby restaurants.